Solutions

 What is SFP?

-SFP means Seller-Fulfilled Prime.
+SFP means Seller Fulfilled Prime.

 This means you’re selling and fulfilling orders with FBM, but you’re qualified to offer Amazon Prime 2-day shipping.